-Unit 1: Information, systems and applications
+Unit 1: Information, Systems and Applications

-Unit 2: Structured ICT tasks
+Unit 2: Structured ITC Tasks

-Unit 3: ICT systems, applications and implications
+Unit 3: ICT Systems, Applications and Implications

-Unit 4: ICT project
+Unit 4: ICT Project

 ICT is assessed by external tests in two units.
 Students build up a portfolio of assignments that are based around practical projects using different types of software.
-These structures tasks are internally assessed and externally moderated.
+These structured tasks are internally assessed and externally moderated.

 Examinations are taken in two units: